SrGnis/cataclysm-db/README.md

-# GitHub Release Database Builder
+# Cataclysm Database

-A Python application that builds a database of GitHub releases for specified repositories, with configurable filtering to capture only relevant version tags.
+A Python application that builds a database of GitHub releases for specified repositories.

 ## Features